Senior Honours Project

 Final report

-It will form a major part of your final mark, and a poor report can undo a lot of otherwise good technical work.
+The final report forms a major part of your final mark, and a poor report can undo a lot of otherwise good technical work.
 The report should show that you understand your work, show where the design and work went, and convince the markers that it is important and valuable.
 It should critically reflect on the project and what was achieved.

-Reports should be understandable to any CS staff – not all markers will be specialists in all fields.
+Reports should be understandable to any CS staff–not all markers will be specialists in all fields.
 Sending a draft to your supervisor for comments is very important and the more time you leave for this, the better the result is likely to be.

 There are examples of past reports in the project library in the student handbook and it is good to study them, as well as looking at the report guidance linked below.